uberto/kondor-json/README.md

 - KotlinSerializer: even if it's based on compile-time reflection, it has the same problems of the other libraries based on reflection.

-So we did several progressive improvements over the idea of defining bidirectional converter explicitely using a simple DSL.
+So we did several progressive improvements over the idea of defining bidirectional converter explicitly using a simple DSL.

+The idea is inspired by functional adjuctions, which are a couple of functors that work in opposite direction.
+So instead of trying to explain to the Json mapper how to serialize/deserialize our class using annotations we define the adjuntion--that is the converter--for each class.
+Thanks to Kotlin DSL capabilities, it doesn't require much code.

 This is the result: